 Raleigh’s real estate market is forecast to only go from strength to strength.
-Raleigh-Durham ranked #1 in terms of overall real estate prospects and homebuilding prospects in consulting firm PwC and Urban Land Institute’s 2021 report “Emerging Trends in Real Estate,” based on surveys and interviews with more than 1,600 property owners, real estate firms, banks, and other stakeholders.
-The report called it one of America’s boomtowns, attracting smart young workers and recovering well from pandemic-related job losses.
-Multifamily properties got a 72% “buy” rating and a 20% “hold” evaluation.
+Raleigh-Durham ranked #1 in terms of homebuilding prospects and #2 in overall real estate prospects in consulting firm PwC and Urban Land Institute’s 2021 report “Emerging Trends in Real Estate,” based on surveys and interviews with more than 1,600 property owners, real estate firms, banks, and other stakeholders.
+The report called it one of America’s magnet cities.

-Besides all the universities and corporations, Raleigh has one more ace up its sleeve: it’s the state capital.
-When realtor.com assessed the hottest markets for 2021, it pointed out that tech hubs and state capitals tend to lead the pack, because state governments provide stability to an ecosystem.
-Raleigh is both.
+Besides all the universities and corporations, Raleigh has one more ace up its sleeve: it’s the state capital, which tends to provide stability to an ecosystem.

 All these high-paying tech and STEM jobs, in Raleigh as elsewhere, tend to create an environment where lower-paid workers have a hard time making the rent.
 But if anything, Raleigh may soon become more livable for more types of people, not just the well-paid researchers at the Triangle.